wtlin1228/boar-hat/wild/design-system-survey/README.md

 `;
 ```

-Whenever these values change, `styled-components` will need to re-generate the class and re-inject it into the document's `<head>`, which can be a performance liability in certain cases (eg. doing JS animations).
+Whenever these values change, `styled-components` will need to re-generate the class and re-inject it into the document's `styleSheets`, which can be a performance liability in certain cases (eg. doing JS animations).

 Here's another way to solve the problem, using CSS variables: